IBM/microprobe/doc/source/start_install_git.rst

 Hopefully, the installation is complete.
 Otherwise, report the error to the development team (:doc:`support_contact`).

-With commands above we did the following:
+With commands above we did the following.
-We have checked out the repository and all of its submodules.
+First, we have checked out the repository and all of its submodules.
 Then, we set up a virtual python environment and install all the Microprobe dependencies to avoid any system dependency issues (``bootstrap_environment.sh``) and then we activated it.